Celebrating Generations on the land

 Eligible families submit narratives of their farm history, together with copies of related photographs and supporting documents which are then archived at the Alexander Turnbull Library in Wellington, ensuring all records are kept in perpetuity.

-Now in its 12th year, the awards claim over 430 families from throughout New Zealand as part of its exclusive group of centenarians and sesquicentenarians.
+Now in its 15th year, the awards claim over 500 families from throughout New Zealand as part of its exclusive group of centenarians and sesquicentenarians.
 The late Russell Brown from Lawrence, Otago heard of the initiative through some North American visitors and launched the programme in 2005, honouring its first group of families in 2006.
-Initially recipients were mainly from Otago/Southland but word has continued to spread throughout the country, with around 50% of 2016 recipients coming from the North Island.
+Initially recipients were mainly from Otago/Southland but word has continued to spread throughout the country, with these days a fairly even split from the North and South Island.

 NZCFSA believes it is important that the personal sacrifices, perseverance and commitment of the previous generations are recognised.